saveourtool/save-cloud/save-deploy/README.md

 ## Secrets
 * Liquibase is reading secrets from the secrets file located on the server in the `home` directory.
 * PostProcessor is reading secrets for database connection from the docker secrets and fills the spring datasource.
 (DockerSecretsDatabaseProcessor class)
+* api-gateway is a single external-facing component, hence its security is stricter.
+Actuator endpoints are protected with basic HTTP security and can only be accessed from allowed hosts (i.e. from inside the cluster).
+To access this data from prometheus it should have access to these credentials from docker secrets.
+Configuration file [prometheus.yml](./prometheus.yml) is configured to use username `prometheus` and password from standard path for docker swarm secrets.

 # Server configuration
 ## Nginx